danathughes/neuron/README.md

 A 3D game engine.

 ## Roadmap
-Gibson is an iteratively developed project for the purpose of self-teaching game engine programming; the first major release will be scoped to focus on specializing the engine for developing a first person shooter game.
+Gibson is an iteratively developed project for the purpose of self-teaching game engine programming; the first major release will be written to support a simple first person game.
 The core focus of Gibson is the rendering subsystem, and to some extent the physics subsystem as well (the 1.0 release will use either a vastly oversimplified library just to get things moving, or a middleware solution like PhysX, whichever is easier).

 ## Directory structure